gotechnica/nodejs-demo/steps.md

 ### Set your AWS credentials in your terminal:
 Get your keys from the AWS console in IAM: https://console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin

+AWS Account ID: `724934931454`

+NOTE: Please be very careful with these keys - treat them like your social security number.
+Never commit them publicly to Github or share with anyone else.

 **For mac users:**

 `export AWS_ACCESS_KEY_ID=<your-key-here>`